top of page

 • Reducing mental clutter and racing thoughts

 The key is simplicity and consistency.
-You don’t need a long routine or special equipment—just a few mindful actions that fit easily into your evening.
+I don’t need a long routine or special equipment—just a few mindful actions that fit easily into my evening.

 Setting the Scene for Your Ritual

-Before starting, create a calm environment that supports relaxation.
-This doesn’t mean a complete overhaul of your space.
+Before starting, I create a calm environment that supports relaxation.
+This doesn’t mean a complete overhaul of my space.
 Small changes can help:

 • Dim the lights or use a soft lamp instead of overhead lighting